-In 2013, after being granted a temporary medical leave from prison and with the help of international agencies, Mr. Ossanlu and his family managed to flee Iran for the United States.
+In 2013, after being granted a temporary medical leave from prison and with the help of international agencies including Amnesty Intrnational, Mr. Ossanlu and his family managed to flee Iran for the United States.
 He is now living on the east coast, where he continues to struggle for worker’s rights in Iran.
 He has told his story at meetings of Group 11 and at other events and was the guest of honor at our 2013 benefit concert.
-We are in close touch with him and support his efforts to protect human rights in Iran.
+We remain in touch with him and support his efforts to protect human rights in Iran.

 U Win Tin, a journalist, writer, and poet (pen name Paw Thit), was arrested and imprisoned on July 4, 1989, for peacefully expressing his disagreement with the policies of the governing junta, and because he was a founding member of the opposition National League for Democracy, co-founded by his close associate, Nobel Peace Laureate Aung San Suu Kyi.
 Throughout his 19 years of imprisonment, U Win Tin was tortured, abused, isolated and deprived of basic rights including adequate medical treatment.
 He had two heart attacks while in prison.

-Group 11 adopted U Win Tin’s case shortly after his arrest and began a tireless campaign on his behalf: many letters, petitions totaling thousands of signatures, and a number of demonstrations at the Myanmar Mission to the United Nations and the United Nations.
-Demonstrations and letter-writing campaigns were often coordinated with other AI groups in the US and abroad.
+Group 11 adopted U Win Tin’s case shortly after his arrest and began a tireless campaign on his behalf which included numerous letters, thousands of petition signatures, and a number of demonstrations at the Myanmar Mission to the United Nations and the United Nations.
+Demonstrations and letter-writing campaigns were coordinated with other Amnesty groups in the US and abroad.

 U Win Tin was unexpectedly, unconditionally released from Insein Prison in Yangon on September 23, 2008, to the astonishment and joy of his supporters worldwide.
-Early in November 2008, he sent a taped voice recording to Group 11 from Yangon to be delivered at our annual fund raising concert, thanking Group 11 and Amnesty International for our work on behalf of political prisoners and urging AI to continue its efforts as there are so many political prisoners languishing in jails in Myanmar “longing for help from Amnesty International.”
+Early in November 2008, he sent a taped voice recording to Group 11 from Yangon to be delivered at our annual fund raising concert, thanking Group 11 and Amnesty International for our work on behalf of political prisoners and urging Amnesty to continue its efforts on behalf of other political prisoners languishing in jails in Myanmar.
 Within Burma he frequently visited families of political prisoners and created a foundation to help them.

 Sadly, at the age of 84, U Win Tin died in April of 2014.
 Though he was Myanmar’s longest serving prisoner of conscience, he remained active in human rights work after his release and died free of the prison cell that had held him for 19 years.

 In July 1999 two university students, Akbar Mohammadi and Ahmad Batebi, were arrested for taking part in a peaceful protest against the closing of a newspaper by the Iranian government.
-The protest, which was forcibly suppressed, sparked demonstrations and widespread arrests in other cities in Iran.
+The protest, which was forcibly suppressed by the authorities, sparked demonstrations and widespread arrests in other cities in Iran.
 The two prisoners of conscience were sentenced to death, which was later commuted to 15 years in prison.
 Both men were subjected to brutal physical and mental torture.

-The immediate aims of our work over a number of years were to free the two men and to call attention to the harsh prison conditions in Iran.
+The immediate aims of Group 11’s work were to free the two men and to call attention to the harsh prison conditions in Iran.
 Long-term objectives were to end torture and the abuse of prisoners and to urge Iran to adhere to international standards for the treatment of prisoners.
-To these ends, Group 11 sent over 2,000 postcards and numerous letters and petitions to the Iranian authorities calling for the release of the prisoners; wrote letters to the Iranian press about the case and demonstrated at the Iranian United Nations mission.
+To these ends, Group 11 sent over 2,000 postcards, letters and many petitions to the Iranian authorities calling for the release of the prisoners; wrote letters to the Iranian press about the case and demonstrated at the Iranian United Nations mission.

-Dr. Sutanti Aidit, a medical doctor, was arrested in 1961, right after the attempted coup in Indonesia.
+Dr. Sutanti Aidit, a medical doctor, was arrested in 1961, right after an attempted coup in Indonesia.
 Her husband, head of the Indonesian Communist Party, was executed for his involvement in the coup.
-By the time Group 11 received the case she had been imprisoned for 11 years without being tried.
-Despite many years of work by Group 11 and other Amnesty affiliates, it was only under the Carter administration, which took a particular interest in human rights in Indonesia, that Dr. Aidit was freed under an amnesty.
-After she was freed Dr. Aidit recognized the untiring efforts of Amnesty and other organizations.
+By the time Group 11 received the case she had been imprisoned for 11 years without a trial.
+Despite many years of work by Group 11 and other Amnesty affiliates, it was only under the Carter administration that Dr. Aidit was freed under an amnesty.
+After being freed, Dr. Aidit recognized the efforts of Amnesty and other organizations.